ICB-DCM/pyABC/doc/examples.rst

 (``pip install jupyter``), or online on Google Colab or nbviewer, following the links at the top of each notebook.
-To run the notebooks online, at least an installation of pyABC is required, which can be performed by inserting a cell
+To run the notebooks online, at least an installation of pyABC is required, which can be performed by

 .. code:: sh

    # install if not done yet
    !pip install pyabc --quiet

-at the top of a notebook.
 Potentially, further dependencies may be required.

 .. toctree::
    :maxdepth: 1